 One of the core principles of our project is a respect and love for nature and each other.
 We have a no drugs policy and are looking to create an environment and culture of friendship and willingness to help and innovate.
 We do not charge anything to stay here and we are not looking to exploit free labour, and are always happy to have volunteers and visitors come and meet us and see the place and decide if they would like to stay and help!

-There is also an incredible opportunity to join our project, learn and offer new ideas about permaculture, organic farming and living sustainably, separate from mainstream society through an alternative, natural lifestyle.
+There is also an incredible opportunity to join our project, learn and offer new ideas about organic farming, permaculture and living sustainably, separate from mainstream society through an alternative, natural lifestyle.

 As we are located in the central mountain range of the Andes, volunteers will wake up, work and explore amidst the heart of some of Peru´s most breathtaking nature and local cultures, well removed from any tourist establishments.